katharinalisalin/demo-bug-template/docs/faq/insiders-version.md

 for free to everyone.
 As the project grew over time, we found that maintaining and managing the overhead became more challenging and time-consuming.
-To sustain the project and create additional features more frequently, we decided to create the Insiders edition, a paid version of the community edition with more features for its sponsors.
-The subscription-based model of the Insiders edition allows us to dedicate more time and resources to the project – and benefits both the community and the Insiders users.
-Once our funding goals are met, the additional features are released to the community edition, letting everyone benefit from them once again.
-Maintaining both the community and Insiders editions is an ongoing process, and we rely on our sponsors to support us monthly, which makes this whole project possible.
+To sustain the project and create additional features more frequently, we decided to create the Insiders edition, a paid and larger version of the community edition with more features.
+This monthly-subscription-based model of the Insiders edition allows us to dedicate more time and resources to the project – and benefits both the community and the Insiders users.
+Once our funding goals based on monthly subscriptions are met, the Insiders features of that funding goals are released to the community edition, letting everyone benefit from them once again.
+Maintaining both the community and Insiders editions is an ongoing process, and we rely on our sponsors to support us on a monthly basis, which makes this whole project possible.

 __What features are included in the Insiders version?__
 > The Insiders version includes 20+ additional features.
 You can find an